Rice-University-BMES/Python-Workshops/README.md

 # Python Crash Course
 Welcome to Rice University BMES's introdctory Python workshops!
 No former coding experience is necessary, and these workshops are meant to be a low time-commitment way to have fun and learn something new!

+If you are just getting started, check out our guide for installing Python and PyCharm, which we use in these tutorials! <a href="https://github.com/Rice-University-BMES/Python-Workshops/blob/master/PyCharmGettingStarted.pdf">(link)</a>

 Workshops cover various Python basics.
 They are currently structured as follows:

 <ol>